 - 2 Minutes to read

-In the first step of our quickstart tutorial, we will guide you through creating a data source, allowing you to choose the specific data you want to extract from your service.
+In the first step of our quickstart tutorial, we will guide you through creating a data source, which allows you to choose the specific data to extract from your service.

-Before starting, make sure your account (e.g. Facebook account or GA4 account) has sufficient permissions to access and extract your data.
-Usually at least admin-level permissions are required.
+Make sure your account (e.g. Facebook account or GA4 account) has permissions to access and extract your data.
+Usually, at least admin-level permissions are required.

 Configure Your Data Source

-- In the Dataddo app, click on the Create a Source button under Quick Actions.
-Select your service from which you want to extract your data.
+- In Dataddo, click on the Create a Source button under Quick Actions.
+Select the service from which you want to extract your data.

 - If your connector has a fixed schema, select your dataset.

 - Fixed-schema connectors offer pre-selected set of attributes aka datasets (e.g. Stripe, Gusto).
 If you are not sure which dataset you need but know the metrics and attributes, use the Search by Name or Attribute function.